French Regulator Seeks To Ban Anonymous Crypto Coins

 Is Bitcoin Anonymous | Bitcoin Magazine Group 3 social-facebook social-twitter

 Ready to start building Dapps?
 Dive deep into blockchain development.
 Subscribe Now Questions about how identity is tied to Bitcoin and its use are understandable.
 It can be more than a little confusing to parse what aspects of your name and personal information will be tied to the platform.
 While it carries a reputation for allowing users to operate in the shadows, you may also know that Bitcoin is tied to distributed ledger technology, which records every transaction and traces them back to their origin.
 So, is Bitcoin anonymous?
 The short answer is no, not entirely.
 While anonymity indicates that the identity of an actor is unknown, Bitcoin transactions are linked to a specific address and, thus, an ?identity.?
 However, that address does not necessarily have to be tied to a real-life identity.
 That is why Bitcoin is often described as ?pseudonymous.?
 If a user?s Bitcoin address is tied to their real identity, then it is possible to trace activity back to them.
 If not, it is possible only to trace activity back to their Bitcoin pseudonym.
-This piece was discovered by us on December 27, 2018 7:12 PM.
-Check out bitcoinmagazine.com for more from this source.
+This entry was obtained by us on December 27, 2018 7:12 PM.
+Check out bitcoinmagazine.com for more similar content.

 The Anatomy of Anonymity: How Dandelion Could Make Bitcoin More Private | Bitcoin Magazine Verified on Po.et Group 3 social-facebook social-twitter